-On return from theatre, you will have a bandage on your hand and your arm will be raised on a pillow or in a sling to keep it elevated to reduce any swelling.
+On return from theatre, you will have a large bandage on your hand.
+You will be asked to keep your hand elevated to reduce any swelling.

 The nursing staff will check your blood pressure and pulse.
 If this is all OK, you will be able to go straight home.